Working Memory¶

 )

-API Endpoints¶
+API Reference¶

-# Get working memory for a session
+# Get working memory

 GET /v1/working-memory/{session_id}?namespace=demo&model_name=gpt-4o

-# Set working memory (replaces existing, with optional TTL)
+# Set working memory (replaces existing)

 PUT /v1/working-memory/{session_id}?ttl_seconds=3600